-- A target is not released immediately after the athlete's call; - The athlete is visibly disturbed; and - The Referee agrees that the target was irregular.
+- a) A target is not released immediately after the athlete's call; - b) The athlete is visibly disturbed; or - c) The Referee agrees that the target was irregular.

 Procedure by Athlete -- The athlete refusing a target must indicate this by opening the gun and raising an arm.
 The Referee must then give his decision.